Compliance with GDPR and with the Data Protection Acts

 7. Statement on management of CCTV

-The Council is developing a policy on the use of CCTV and details of this policy will be provided on the Council’s web site shortly.
+The Council is developing a policy on the use of CCTV and details of this policy are here.

 8. Security and Confidentiality